fimmind/vim-hs-type/README.md

 ![](./pictures/moving_around1.png)
 ![](./pictures/moving_around2.png)

 Also, text object of highlighted expression is available by `ie` and `ae` (latter also selects space around expression similarly to `aw`).
-You can, for example, delete current expression with `die` or select with surrounding whitespace by `vae`.
+You can, for example, delete current expression with `die` or select it with surrounding whitespace by `vae`.

 ## Configuration
 This plugin is configured via `g:vim_hs_type_conf` dictionary with such keys: